VocaDB/blog/posts/new-year-2025.md

 ![VocaDB - Edits over time](https://github.com/user-attachments/assets/632a4ed0-4b41-4add-9aae-7202279ae276)

-Early in 2024 our wiki also got extensively updated in terms of functionality, UI and content.

 **The main website updates from 2024:**

 - New artist types: [VOICEVOX](https://vocadb.net/T/8533/voicevox), [A.I.VOICE](https://vocadb.net/T/7776) and [ACE Virtual Singer](https://vocadb.net/T/8863)